 We are a specialty finance company that provides customized financing solutions to lower middle market companies located throughout the United States, with an emphasis on the Southeast.
 Our investment objective is to seek attractive returns by generating current income from our debt investments and capital appreciation from our equity related investments.
-Upon completion of this offering, we will be an internally managed closed-end, non-diversified investment company that has elected to be treated as a business development company under the Investment Company Act of 1940.
+We are an internally managed closed-end, non-diversified investment company that has elected to be treated as a business development company under the Investment Company Act of 1940.
+Upon completion of the formation transactions described in this prospectus, we will acquire Triangle Mezzanine Fund LLLP, a North Carolina limited liability limited partnership which is licensed as a small business investment company by the United States Small Business Administration.
+We will operate Triangle Mezzanine Fund LLLP as a wholly-owned subsidiary and initially will make all of our portfolio investments through that entity.

-We are offering price will be between \$ shares of our common stock.
+We are offering 3,500,000 shares of our common stock.
 This is our initial public offering, and no public market currently exists for our shares.
-It is anticipated that the initial public offering price will be between \$ and \$ per share.
-We have applied to have our common stock approved for quotation on the Nasdaq Global Market under the symbol "TCAP."
+Our common stock has been approved for quotation on the Nasdaq Global Market under the symbol "TCAP."